ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ---

 wemos think relais is on D1 wich is also i2c
-- so software changes i2c pins if d1 or d2 is used by relais
+- so software changes i2c pins if d1 or d2 (gpio4 or gpio5) is used by relais
 - - then d5 d6 is i2c

 ![WeMos-D1-mini-esp8266-pinout-mischianti](https://user-images.githubusercontent.com/45427770/155879701-09fb8524-b42e-4957-9be0-e9acc608147c.png)